awsdocs/aws-panorama-developer-guide/docs-source/appliance-manage.md

 ## Deregister an appliance<a name="appliance-manage-delete"></a>

-If you are done working with the AWS Panorama Appliance, you can use the AWS Panorama console to deregister it and delete the associated AWS IoT resources\.
+If you are done working with an appliance, you can use the AWS Panorama console to deregister it and delete the associated AWS IoT resources\.

 When you delete an appliance from the AWS Panorama service, data on the appliance is not deleted automatically\.
 This data includes applications, camera information, the appliance certificate, network configuration, and logs\.
 You can remove [applications](appliance-applications.md) from the device prior to deregistering it, or reset the device to its factory state\.